 Get More Information about Service-Learning

-If you would like to explore using service-learning as a pedagogy in your teaching, the Office of Service-Learning supports faculty through community partnership assistance, course design consultation and ongoing faculty development opportunities.
-Visit the OSL’s website for information on:
+If you would like to explore using service-learning as a pedagogy in your teaching, the Center for Community-Engaged Teaching and Research (CETR) supports faculty through community partnership assistance, course design consultation and ongoing faculty development opportunities.
+Visit the CETR's website for information.